rooklift/michael/README.md

 // orders this house to perform research

 h.cancel()
-// cancel any previously-given order
+// cancels any previously-given order

 ```